hashicorp/terraform/website/source/docs/enterprise/runs/automatic-applies.html.md

   </div>
 </div>

-Atlas can optionally automatically apply successful Terraform plans to your infrastructure.
+You can automatically apply successful Terraform plans to your infrastructure.
 This option is disabled by default and can be enabled by an organization owner on a per-environment basis.